inductiva/inductiva/tutorials/simulators/DualSPHysics.md

 ### Prerequisites

-1. **Download Input Files**: Ensure the input files for the example are available in `examples/chrono/09_Turbine`.
+1. **Download Input Files**: Download DualSPHysics (package)[https://dual.sphysics.org/downloads/] and see if you can find the example `examples/chrono/09_Turbine`.
+Navigate to `examples/chrono`.
+We are going to work from that directory and write our Inductiva python script there.

-2. **Update Simulation Script**: Modify the simulation script in order to run the simulation.
+2. **Update Simulation Script**: Update the simulation script of the example `09_Turbine`.

 ### Overview
-This example involves configuring the `xCaseTurbine_linux64_CPU.sh` script for execution within our environment.
+The first step involves making changes to the `xCaseTurbine_linux64_CPU.sh` script for execution within our environment.
 This step is straightforward and requires only minor modifications to the original script.
 The simulation generates output files for visualization in ParaView.